 You can keep things simple and schedule your content creation using a spreadsheet program …

-- PostType: Enter the kind of content you will be creating for this topic.
+- Type: Record the type of content you will be creating for this item.
 (See Step 9 below)

 - Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.